 Tracey founded the Center of Personal Empowerment to encourage others to define and live their extraordinary lives.
 She utilizes an eclectic approach to treatment and enjoys incorporating expressive activities including art, play, and narrative therapy within her work.

-Outside of work, Tracey is a wife and mother of two children aged 5 and 12 and stepmother of two young women aged 18 and 20.
+Outside of work, Tracey is a wife and mother of two children aged 9 and 16.
 She strives to balance her passion for work with her desire to be present within her children’s lives.
-She is also an artist who loves mixed media, art journaling, and creating jewelry and has had her work displayed at a local arts center.
+She spends her time with her family hiking, boating, and most recently riding atvs.
+Tracey is also an artist who loves photography, painting, and creating jewelry.